deajan/smartmontools-win/README.md

 /SILENT 					Installs smartmontools-win silently, without showing the configuration GUI.

+/SUPPRESSMSGBOXES			Removes the configuration files overwrite confirmation and keep the original configuration (unless new config files are supplied along with the installer).

 /HELP						Shows all possible commandline switches

+See examples below

+## Unattended examples

 You may want to preconfigure smartd settings or alert setting when making an unattended installation.
 Putting a preconfigured smartd.conf file along with the setup exe will load it automatically.
 Putting a preconfigured erroraction_config.cmd file along with the setup exe will automatically configure alert options.
 Those files can be found at https://github.com/deajan/smartmontools-win/tree/master/unattended

-See examples below

-## Examples
+Put the following files in the same directory
+- smartmontools-win-6.5-1.exe
+- smartd.conf
+- erroraction_config.cmd

+Then run:
-smartmontools-win-6.5-1.exe /COMPONENTS="core\service,core\service\gui,core\service\mailsupport,updatedb" /SILENT
+smartmontools-win-6.5-1.exe /COMPONENTS="core\service,core\service\gui,core\service\mailsupport,updatedb,regext,authorlinks" /SUPPRESSMSGBOXES /SILENT